KevinTyrrell/AdvancedJSObjects/README.md

 An `abstract` class is one whose objects cannot be directly instantiated.
 We can simulate this behavior by removing the `public` constructor of the class.
 If you only provide a `protected` constructor for the class, it becomes effectively `abstract`.

-You may be wondering: *Surely it would make sense for `abstract` classes to be able to have public constructors?* In most languages, yes.
+You may be wondering: *But I thought abstract classes can have public constructors?* In most languages, yes.
 However [it's generally considered an **anti-pattern**](https://stackoverflow.com/questions/4794305/are-there-good-reasons-for-a-public-constructor-of-an-abstract-class).

 **Abstract Methods**